chniter/SC.FullCalendar.Doc/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to SC FullCalendar's documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**SC FullCalendar** is Visual Studio Solution written in *ASPT.NET Core MVC 6* that implement a *Full Featured Ajax Calendar*

-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+It use *Microsot SQL Server Express* as database and *EntityFrameworkCore* Code First to manage Data and offers a *simple* and *intuitive* UI to start building a full Full Calendar Component.

+SC FullCalendar is an ASP.NET CORE MVC 6 Project that can be used to start building your booking Website.
+The project implement a Full Featured Ajax Calendar.
+The appointments persist on database.
+Key Features:

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`gettingstarted` section for further information

 .. note::